lynnejewson/fitdistcp/README.md

 # fitdistcp

 fitdistcp is a free Python package for fitting statistical models using calibrating priors, with the goal of making reliable predictions.
 The functions provided for each distribution (GEV, GEV with 1 predictor, and GPD) accept sample data x as an argument and return a dict of the relevant results, such as quantiles, cdf, pdf, and maximum likelihood parameters.
+Install using >pip install fitdistcp.

 fitdistcp implements the method developed in *Reducing Reliability Bias in Assessments of Extreme Weather Risk using Calibrating Priors*, S. Jewson, T. Sweeting and L. Jewson (2024): https://doi.org/10.5194/ascmo-11-1-2025.